 - Mfg Order: When you manufacture goods and store as finished goods, choose Mfg as Order Type.
 If you don’t hold finished goods inventory, please do not use Mfg order type.

-It’s time to enter the order details.
+It’s easy to enter the order line items.

 - For Purchase and Mfg orders, this is the date when the inventory becomes available for you to sell.